chriswall24/demo-site/README.md

 # Welcome to my Demo App for Artist websites

 This project is designed to give artists an idea of what their site might look like.
+I decided to use my friend Shawi as our guinea pig!

 ## More to come